MySmartBorrowing

 Not sure where you want to go to college?

 Pick a college that makes sense for your career and budget.
-The popular college isn't always the smartest choice.
+Unfortunately, the popular college isn't always the smartest choice!

 Do you know your college choice?